-As alphabets became popular, people began recording more information, creating the need for better record systems.
+As alphabet became popular, people began recording more information, creating the need for better record systems.

 The result?
-A pen-like object to write down information on wet clay, bark and even leaves was created, and it wasn’t long before we figured out a way to create modern-day paper.
+A pen-like object to write down information on wet clay, bark, and even leaves were created, and it wasn’t long before we figured out a way to create modern-day paper.

 Shortly after these developments, the numbering system was developed, paving the way for the abacus and the calculator.

 The mechanical age of information technology occurred between 1450 and 1840.